metasfresh/metasfresh-documentation/_webui_collection/EN/Order_line-specific_product_description.md

 ---

 ## Overview
-An order line-specific product description can only be recorded in a sales order and will thus also only appear on the sales order confirmation underneath the product name.
+An order line-specific product description can only be recorded in a sales order and will subsequently only appear on the corresponding sales order confirmation, underneath the product name.

 For additional information on how to place manual text on documents, please see [here](Print_text_on_documents-general).